Withernwick

 Withernwick is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 10 mi north-east of Hull city centre and 5 mi south of Hornsea.

 According to the 2011 UK census, Withernwick parish had a population of 453, a reduction on the 2001 UK census figure of 474.

+The name Withernwick derives from the Old English wiðþornwīc meaning 'trading settlement by the thorn tree'.
+Alternatively, the first element could possibly derive from the Old Norse personal name Vith-Forni.

 The parish church of St Alban is a Grade II listed building.

 Over the past few years the village has been in decline, having lost its post office, school, Methodist chapel and village hall.